 MSc in Epidemiology specializing in Biostatistics applicants will have a Honours undergraduate degree, with an overall minimum average of 75%.
 Applicants to the program will normally have an Honours BSc degree in all disciplines such as statistics, mathematics, biology, life sciences, health science or economics.

-Full time students are accepted into the program for a September start date each year, Applications will continue to be accepted until the program is full.
-Early submission offers a better chance of receiving funding.
+Full time students are accepted into the program for a September start date each year.
+The deadline to apply for September 2016 is January 31, 2016.

 Please note that if you are an applicant who is a graduate or current student of Queen's, at the undergraduate or graduate level, you do not need to send transcripts.
 Your student record from Queen's will be accessed by the admission's committee.
 For any degrees earned outside of Queen's, please ensure that you arrange for two official transcripts to be sent to the School of Graduate Studies at the address below from the issuing university

 School of Graduate Studies

 Canada, K7L 3N6